 Bottom Line

-DJ insurance is a combination of policies that cover the equipment you use and any other assets by resolving liability claims against the business.
-Often, by purchasing insurance, DJs aren’t only protecting themselves, but they’re also meeting the contractual requirements set by many venues.
+Disc jockey insurance is a policy or combination of policies that cover the equipment you use and any other assets by resolving liability claims against the business.
+Often, by purchasing insurance, DJs are not only protecting themselves, but they are also meeting the contractual requirements set by many venues.
+But you don’t want to have to think about that—you just want to put that record on and keep the tunes coming.
+Purchasing insurance is a way to not worry about what may go wrong.

-Next insurance makes it easy for DJs to get insurance.
-Get a free, no-obligation quote, and get insured today.
+Next Insurance makes it easy for DJs to get insurance.
+Get a free, no-obligation quote to get insured today!